Arcanovax/TAP/README.md

 - **The quest engine is a post-dispatch hook.** Handlers return a `HandlerOutcome { message, event: Option<GameEvent> }`; after dispatch, `advance_quests` replays that event against every quest in progress.
 Quest logic is therefore written once in `state/quest.rs`, not scattered across every handler that could satisfy a goal.
 - **Handlers stay synchronous and pure-ish.** A handler takes `&SharedServer` and returns a `Message`; it does no I/O. That is what makes them unit-testable without a socket (see `test_utils.rs`).

 The trade-off we accepted: the dispatcher is a large `match` and every handler signature goes through it, so a change of signature touches one long file.
-We preferred that to duplicated guards.

 ## Concurrency model